cestwc/unofficial-torchtext-oov-extension/README.md

 Torchtext before 0.8.0 only converts vocabulary strings to indices, whereas out-of-vocabulary (OOV) words are recognized as ```'<unk>'```.

-To implement pointer / copy mechanism without abandoning TORCHTEXT, we use codes in [copynet](https://github.com/adamklec/copynet) and [pointer_summarizer](https://github.com/atulkum/pointer_summarizer) to write a light-weight extension for torchtext, though it is far from being official.
+To implement pointer / copy mechanism without abandoning Torchtext, we use codes in [copynet](https://github.com/adamklec/copynet) and [pointer_summarizer](https://github.com/atulkum/pointer_summarizer) to write a light-weight extension for torchtext, though it is far from being official.

+The classes in this extension are expected to be used in just the same way as standard Torchtext classes should be.
+Just add 'OOV' after each class in Torchtext would be enough.

 Any suggestion is welcome.